-ONE: Guide us when we are perplexed, so that we may hold fast to our faith:

-ONE: Lead us to worship you in spirit and truth, regardless of the world's praise or contempt:

-ONE: Almighty God, as we pray for the Church universal, we ask for your blessing on the church in this place; through Jesus Christ our Lord.
+- ONE: Guide us when we are perplexed, so that we may hold fast to our faith: - ALL: Help us, O Lord. - ONE: Lead us to worship you in spirit and truth, regardless of the world's praise or contempt: - ALL: Help us, O Lord. - ONE: Almighty God, as we pray for the Church universal, we ask for your blessing on the church in this place; through Jesus Christ our Lord.
 Amen.